dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 Task 2 - Using ZAP Proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Open ZAP Proxy by locating the icon on the top bar |zap_proxy|
+1. Open ZAP Proxy by locating the icon on the top bar - Hint: It's next to burp icon and looks like a Springboard!
+This will take several seconds to launch so please do not multi-click.

+..
+NOTE:: If burp is still running ZAP will throw an error that it can't start on port 8080.
+This a non-issue since we are not operating ZAP in proxy mode for this lab.

-2. Select No, I do not want to persist this session at this moment in time
+2. Select No, I do not want to persist this session at this moment in time.
+Zap will next ask if you would like to rescan nodes when scope changes.
+Click **no**.

 3. In the upper right corner of ZAP, change the mode to ATTACK and accept the popup.
 Enter the following URL in to the URL to Attack field and click **Attack**: